Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week3.md

 }
 ```

-7. Testing the Confirmation Page; Refresh the Cruddur signin webpage to get the recent changes .
+7. Testing the Confirmation Page; Refresh the Cruddur signin webpage to get the recent changes.
 8. Click on `sign up` button where you will input your email address
 9. After inputing your details, you will be sent an automatic email of a confirmation code
-10. Go bacl to the confirmation page, fill the code you received
+10. Go back to the confirmation page, fill the code you received

  I received a cofirmation email to login.